* English translation is below

 Memories are so fragile that they can be forgotten, manipulated, or even mistaken for fake ones to be real.
 Instead of remaining intact, they are easily distorted, reconstructed, and can vanish entirely.
 The irony that memories, which are known as the tools that shape one's identity, are actually so far from perfect or solid has significantly inspired my work.

 Memories continuously undergo transformations without our awareness, such as being omitted, manipulated, or reconstructed.
 Within this involuntary and unpredictable action of forgetting, memories can generate content and meanings completely different from their original form when initially imprinted in our consciousness.
 Therefore, it is impossible to reproduce specific memories as if taking a photograph.
-The focus of my work lies not in attempting the impossible.
-Rather, it is in considering the forgetting of memories as a kind of re-creative process, visualizing the very nature of memory, wherein it is edited and fades away.
+The focus of my work lies not in attempting the impossible, but in regarding the forgetting of memories as a process of abstraction and re-creation—visualizing the nature and tendencies of memory itself, wherein it is continually edited and faded by forgetting.

 The primary technique I employ to create foundational images of my paintings is 'montage', which visually interprets the process of memories being edited from their original form as a result of forgetting.
 This technique involves dismantling, transforming, rearranging, overlaying, synthesizing, and recombining images, all of which mirror the abstraction of imagery that occurs during forgetting.